Jet004/appoint-me-backend/README.md

 - Add appointment validator to user validators and adjust integration tests
 - Limit get all users to those related to a business - also limit get user by ID/email
 - Delete temp user already implemented - handle business deletion of user. ie. CRM
+- Delete statement in index.js to load test data

 ## Todo when have time